ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 8. Update the system

-After using Nix Flakes, it is also very simple to update the system.
+With Flakes, it is also very simple to update the system.
 First update the flake.lock file, and then deploy it.
 Execute the following command in the configuration folder:

 ```shell
 # update flake.lock